emmyzzang/JavaSpringTest/README.md

 # JavaSpringTest
 Self quiz on how quickly I can stand this up. woo!
+Java is fun.